tanishq1232e2q/Food-website/README.md

 * User can select any of the products that he want.

-* Admin panel functionality is also available where the admins can add, delele or upadte the products .
+* Admin panel functionality is also available where the admins can add, delete or update the products .
 * User can be Admin or a normal user, only admin can control the products.